CityTropes/Arduino_basics/README.md

   <img src="https://github.com/CityTropes/Arduino_basics/blob/315148d21e06229a31a48aca6f53778b0a4823cc/media/motor_and_power_supply_module.png" />
 </p>

-14. **EightLED_ShiftRegisterChip**: connecting 8 LEDs with a 74hc595-Chip to control them individually (control 8 outputs using only 3 Arduino-pins).
+14. **Eight_LED_ShiftRegister_Chip**: connecting 8 LEDs with a 74hc595-Chip to control them individually (control 8 outputs using only 3 Arduino-pins).
 Program flashes half the leds at startup, next loops through all the LEDS.

 <p align="center">
   <img src="https://github.com/CityTropes/Arduino_basics/blob/315148d21e06229a31a48aca6f53778b0a4823cc/media/eight_led_via_chip.png" />
 </p>

-15. **Thermometer_With_Display**: code for using a thermistor (that changes its resistance with temperature) to convert its output via Arduino.
+15. **Thermistor_Thermometer_With_Display**: code for using a thermistor (that changes its resistance with temperature) to convert its output via Arduino.
 Also displays the output to a connected lcd-screen (updates every second).

 <p align="center">
   <img src="https://github.com/CityTropes/Arduino_basics/blob/de3dc76c1a83c9a5a60bbcb25c348b6d6917bad6/media/thermometer.png" />